City Nature Challenge

 Started in 2016 as a competition between San Francisco and Los Angeles, it is now an annual and global 4 day BioBlitz that takes place at the end of April where cities are in a collaboration-meets-friendly-competition to see not only what can be accomplished when we all work toward a common goal, but also which city can gather the most observations of nature, find the most species, and engage the most people in the event.

-Locally, City Nature Challenge is organised by University of Brighton, University of Sussex and The Living Coast, with support from the South Downs National Park.
+Locally, City Nature Challenge is organised by University of Brighton, University of Sussex, The Living Coast and the South Downs National Park.
 The UK event is co-ordinated by The Natural History Consortium, and the global event is co-ordinated by the Natural History Museum in Los Angeles and California Academy of Sciences.
-Everyone and anyone is welcome to get involved and help record and identify the wildlife you see in the region.

-- To connect people to their local nature and to each other through nature, particularly, but not exclusively in urban areas, and to have fun.
+- To connect people to their local nature and to each other, particularly, but not exclusively in urban areas, and to have fun!

 - Collect biodiversity data which in turn is then available to scientists and conservation practitioners.
 This has local, national and even international importance and use.